-- (2) A prisoner on admission shall remain in this Stage for the first 3 months of his sentence, and shall not be entitled to participate in the Earnings Scheme. - (3) A prisoner in this Stage shall be employed at hard labour or light labour. - (4) A prisoner shall be eligible for promotion to the Third Stage provided he has not had a disciplinary charge against him for a period of at least one month. - (5) A prisoner in this Stage shall wear 2 red bars on the left sleeve of his jumper and on the left leg of his shorts.
+- 35. (1) The Second Stage shall consist of long sentence prisoners. - (2) A prisoner on admission shall remain in this Stage for the first 3 months of his sentence and shall not be entitled to participate in the Earnings Scheme. - (3) A prisoner in this Stage shall be employed at hard labour or light labour.

+- (4) A prisoner shall be eligible for promotion to the Third Stage provided he has not had a disciplinary charge against him for a period of at least one month. - (5) A prisoner in this Stage shall wear two red bars on the left sleeve of his jumper and on the left leg of his shorts.